emmajanedrews/base-template/_posts/2017-11-21-what-does-it-take-to-manage-a-short-term-rental-in-kauai.md

 {% include youtube.html %}

 Let’s talk about vacation rentals.
 Here in Kauai, they’re known as TVRs, or transient vacation rentals.
-One of the first things you need to know is that the island of Kauai has specific rules and regulations.
+One of the first things you need to know is that the island of Kauai has specific rules and regulations regarding TVRs.

 **In order to do a short-term rental, which by Hawaii law is anything shorter than six months, you must have a TVR licence**.
 Usually, TVR properties are located within the VDA, or the visitor destination area.
 There are also a number of properties outside of the VDA with non-conforming use licenses.
 These properties were previously vacation rentals before the rules changed in 2009.

 So if you’re going to purchase a vacation rental, these are the two kinds of properties you’ll want to look at.

 But once you own one of these properties, how do you manage it?
 Fairly big resorts will generally use on-site management companies.
-These companies will do a great job, but will take a large percent of your revenue. **If you’re interested in convenience, though, this can be a great option.
-It isn’t your best solution for maximizing cash flow, though**
+These companies will do a great job, but will take a large percent of your revenue. **If you're interested in convenience, this can be a great option.
+It isn't your best option for maximizing cash flow, though.​**

 You could also use a smaller boutique management company.
 These companies are generally specific to their geographic area on the island.
 These companies tend to charge about 25% of revenue.